-- sign up to be a member of our databases or register to receive PMI e-mail alerts or corporate communications (this could, for example, be in person or via a digital touchpoint);
+- sign up to be a member of our databases (this could be, for example, in person, via app, or online);

-- submit or upload content to a digital touchpoint;
+- submit content to a PMI digital touchpoint;

 - download, or use, a digital touchpoint (e.g. an app or a website);